Ibrahim-Almahdy/BrewNest/README.md

 ---

+# 📚 Project Purpose

+This project was developed as the graduation project for the **Hsoub Academy Front-End Web Development Program**.
+It demonstrates building a complete responsive multi-page website using modern front-end technologies and best practices.

+---

 # 🎯 Learning Objectives

 This project was built to practice:

 - Responsive Web Design
-- Bootstrap Components
+- Bootstrap 5 Components
 - SCSS Architecture
 - JavaScript DOM Manipulation
 - Form Validation
 - Multi-page Website Development
+- Google Maps Integration
-- Git Workflow
+- Git & GitHub Workflow
 - Clean Code Organization

 ---

 # 👨‍💻 Author

-**Ibrahim Elmahdy**
+**Ibrahim Almahdy**

 - GitHub: https://github.com/Ibrahim-Almahdy
 - LinkedIn: https://www.linkedin.com/in/ibrahim-almahdy-eng/

 ---

 # 📜 License

-This project was created for educational purposes only.
+This project was created for educational purposes as the graduation project of the **Hsoub Academy Front-End Web Development Program**.